 The Raven is a 1963 Horror-Comedy film directed by Roger Corman and starring Vincent Price, Peter Lorre and Boris Karloff.
 It is the fifth film in Corman's "Poe Cycle."
 It tells the story of 16th Century sorcerer Dr. Erasmus Craven (Price) who gets visited by the title bird, who is actually another sorcerer, Dr. Bedlo (Lorre), due to Dr. Scarabus (Karloff) transforming him.
-After Craven restores Bedlo to himself, he, his daughter Estelle, Bedlo and Bedlo's son Rexford (Jack Nicholson) go after Scarabus for revenge.As usual, you can find the basics at The Other Wiki and at IMDB.
+After Craven restores Bedlo to himself, he, his daughter Estelle, Bedlo and Bedlo's son Rexford (Jack Nicholson) go after Scarabus for revenge.This was Peter Lorre's final film role; he died the next year of a stroke.As usual, you can find the basics at The Other Wiki and at IMDB.

 "The Macabre Masterpiece of Tropes!":